How to Deal with Out of Stock Product Pages Without Hurting Your SEO Rankings

 While it has been some time since initially stated, this is the advice that Matt Cutts gave in a 2014 video.
-Despite this being four years old, it still makes sense to serve visitors a 404 page for discontinued products as it can be disappointing for consumers to land on a page, only to find out that they cannot buy the item.
+Despite this being a bit old, it still makes sense to serve visitors a 404 page for discontinued products as it can be disappointing for consumers to land on a page, only to find out that they cannot buy the item.
 To mitigate such frustrations and provide the best user experience possible, 404 pages could be the right call.

-However, if you opt to use this strategy, be sure to create a custom 404 page that holds the potential for pulling customer’s back into your site by recommending related products, utilizing a prominent call-to-action or by getting on their good side with an irresistible joke.
+However, if you opt to use this strategy, be sure to create a custom 404 page that holds the potential for pulling customers back into your site by recommending related products, utilizing a prominent call-to-action or by getting on their good side with an irresistible joke.

-However, before you cement your decision to implement a 404 page in a long-gone product’s place, it is worth considering the cons to this strategy.
+Before you cement your decision to implement a 404 page in a long-gone product’s place, it is worth considering the cons to this strategy.

 The use of a 404 page should partially be dependent on how many your site already has employed within its structure.
 As mentioned before, websites have a finite crawl budget.
 Allowing 404 pages to mount poses the threat of wasting your budget on pages that don’t even exist anymore.

 Moreover, when deciding if the use of 404 is the right call, it is essential to consider if the product page still receives organic traffic or if it possesses high-quality backlinks.
 If you serve a 404 for pages that tout either of these elements, your site will be losing out on qualified traffic and valuable link equity.
 Seeing as these factors are crucial to scaling an eCommerce business with SEO, you should focus on figuring out how to preserve these assets.